 Pest description and damage Cherry bark tortrix (CBT) occurs in Eurasia, Africa, and North America.
-CBT was first discovered in North America in 1989.
+CBT was first discovered in North America in British Columbia in 1989.
 By 1998, CBT was found in the Pacific Northwest as far south as Centralia, WA.
 CBT is slowly moving southward.
 Eastern movement has not been seen-possibly due to the Cascade Mountain range.
 Conditions in eastern Washington may not be favorable for CBT to survive except in protected riparian areas.
 CBT is a pest of most woody ornamental trees and shrubs in the family Rosaceae.
 The larvae are 0.33 to 0.4 inch long, pale gray to flesh-color with small, pale gray spines scattered on the surface, with a yellowish-brown head.
 Larvae feed directly on the cambium under the bark of the tree and may cause death of the tree.
 Otherwise, the feeding activity decreases the supply of nutrients to the tree and increases susceptibility to disease, insect attack, and environmental stress, including cold injury.
 The first indication of attack is the exuding of reddish-brown gum-like resin, which often is mixed with fecal pellets and silk.
 The trunk and larger limbs of bearing fruit trees are affected, usually at pruning wounds.